rsr1510/Aura/README.md

 - Word gesture with emotion detection: ⚠️ Ready but pending integration

 ## 📝 Note
-This project is part of an academic demonstration showcasing the possibilities of AI-powered communication assistance for the deaf and hard of hearing community.
-The repository includes pre-trained models (`sign_language_model.h5` and `data.pickle`) to ensure immediate functionality after cloning.
+This project is part of an academic demonstration showcasing the possibilities of AI-powered communication assistance for the speech and hearing impaired community.
+The repository includes pre-trained models (`sign_language_model.h5`, `data.pickle`, 'facialemotionmodel.json' etc.) to ensure immediate functionality after cloning.